-Since 1985 the Workspace Group has been an economic focal point of the communities it serves in the Draperstown/Magherafelt area.
-It is an enterprise agency, providing free support to start-up businesses as well as mentoring to aspiring social entrepreneurs and, with several local assets in its portfolio, is a model of community ownership.
+Since 1985 the Workspace Group has been an economic focal point of the community it serves in Draperstown.
+It is a social enterprise with services ranging from training and employability to recruitment, energy efficiency, childcare, and leisure; and it is an enterprise agency, providing free support to start-up businesses as well as mentoring to aspiring social entrepreneurs.
+With several local assets in its portfolio, Workspace is a model of community ownership.

 Whilst the complex was previously used as a college, its potential usages could include a healthcare facility, an outdoor activity centre, or office and conferencing space.
 As such, it represents a major rural regeneration opportunity.